 While based at Fordham’s London Centre, students may choose to venture from Cornwall in the far west to the Highlands and Islands of Scotland in the north.
 Cities such as Edinburgh, York, Durham, Chester, and Canterbury are reachable by an excellent rail network, as are areas of great natural beauty, such as the Lake District, the New Forest, and North Wales.
 And it’s only a quick trip to Dublin and the Republic of Ireland.

-Students are housed in shared student flats (apartments) in residential areas in Zone 1 or 2, both of which offer an easy commute to classes at the London Centre.
-The flats have self-catering facilities with a shared lounge.
+Students are housed in shared student residences in residential areas in Zone 1 or 2, both of which offer a commute by public transport to classes at the London Centre and your chosen host university.
+The residences have self-catering facilities with a shared lounge.
 All of our housing is centrally located within London, in areas with shops and transportation and within reach of city attractions.

 The London experience begins with a comprehensive orientation that acquaints students with health, housing, travel, academic, and safety information.